 Column: No majors, but a major finish by Rory McIlroy

-ATLANTA (AP) — Rory McIlroy never felt more rich than when he knocked in a 6-foot birdie putt on the final hole to win the FedEx Cup.
+ATLANTA (AP) — Rory McIlroy never felt richer than when he knocked in a 6-foot birdie putt on the final hole to win the FedEx Cup.

 Only it had nothing to do with the money.